Form controls

 You can target validity using any of the aforementioned data attributes, but it’s usually preferable to

-since they get applied only after a
+target data-user-invalid and data-user-valid since they get applied only after a

 user interaction such as typing or submitting.
 This prevents empty form controls from appearing invalid